Rio San Juan Region, Nicaragua: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you get the necessary kind.
-Most adapters available are simply plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Be sure to find the right kind.
+A lot of adapters currently available are simply plugs and require your electronics to change the voltage themselves.
 If your electronics can't do that they could get fried.
-This one should be appropriate for most locations.
+This one is sufficent for most areas.

 A portable power bank, like this one